ElsevierSoftwareX/SOFTX_2019_370/README.md

 Docker can be installed on all modern operating systems.
 Please review the Docker [installation instructions](https://docs.docker.com/engine/installation/) for more information.

-## Building HiTIME-CPP from source
+## Building HiTIME from source

-HiTIME-CPP can be build from source by following the instructions in the `notes` folder:
+HiTIME can be build from source by following the instructions in the `notes` folder:

  * Mac OS X: `notes/build.osx.sh`
  * Linux: `notes/build.linux.sh`

-## Builiding HiTIME-CPP using Docker
+## Builiding HiTIME using Docker

 Run this command in the top-level directory of the source tree: